-11.12.
-Timing of Utility Reporting to BPA
+11. Timing of Utility Reporting to BPA

 Problem Statement - There are no controls on or structure to the timing of utility savings reported to BPA, i.e., utilities are free to report savings at any time during the rate period.
-This lack of structure causes gaps in visibility for BPA's monitoring of savings progress and budget expenditures and planning purposes.
+This lack of structure causes gaps in visibility for BPA's monitoring of progress and planning purposes.